 RELATED STORY | House Democrats release more Epstein photos as DOJ's deadline looms

-The release follows a vote in November in which lawmakers forced the Justice Department to produce the files.
+The requirement to release the Epstein files follows a vote in November in which lawmakers forced the Justice Department to produce the files.
 The measure passed with only one lawmaker voting against it.
 Republican Rep. Clay Higgins cast the lone “no” vote, saying he was concerned that innocent people could be harmed and subjected to unwarranted speculation if their names appear in the records.

 RELATED STORY | House Democrats release new Epstein photos showing Trump, Clinton